-I quickly realised that I learnt better by doing things.
-My mistakes came not from theory, but rather from the practical world of working for a living.
+I quickly realised that I learnt better by doing things in the practical world of working for a living.
 I learnt to love the world of business, whether it was winning an order, or putting in a productive shift in a factory.
 I really get a buzz out of business; it's an ever-changing environment, with never-ending opportunities and provides challenges just waiting to be overcome!

-I guess my Scottish 'BraveHeart' heritage, (I was born in Edinburgh), made it impossible for me not to stick my head up above the parapet to see what all the action was.
-Of course, being brave alone will get you nowhere in business, if you do not also have some other skills.
-So, one morning in the summer of 1972, in the coastal city of East London, South Africa - following a comment from a workmate friend 'Commander' Dennis Bennet that if I really wanted to; I could become a Leader.
-I made my mind up - that is exactly what I would enjoy being - a Leader.
+I guess my Scottish 'BraveHeart' heritage made it impossible for me not to stick my head above the parapet to see where all the action was.
+Of course, just being brave will not get you far in business if you don't have other skills.
+So, one morning in the summer of '72, in the coastal city of East London, South Africa, following a comment from a workmate friend 'Commander' Dennis Bennet "that if I really wanted to I could become a Leader", I made up my mind there and then - that's exactly what I would enjoy being - a Leader.

 That first management role gave me the opportunity I needed to learn further about managing people.
-My journey to Leadership continued in Africa and good fortune eventually found me working for the World's Largest Commercial Printing Company, RR Donnelley.
-This enabled me to step up from managing medium-size businesses to a 50,000 plus Fortune 500 company.
+My Leadership journey continued in Africa and good fortune eventually found me working for the World's Largest Commercial Printing Company, RR Donnelley, enabling me to step-up from managing medium-size businesses to a 50,000 plus Fortune 500 company.

-Nobody should underestimate how personally challenging it is to be a Senior Executive of a large Global Corporation.
-It was even more difficult for me, as I found myself surrounded by high-quality Leaders, all with impressive academic and business qualifications.
+Nobody should underestimate how personally challenging it is being a Senior Executive of a large Global Corporation.
+It was even more difficult for me, as I found myself surrounded by high-quality Leaders with impressive academic and business qualifications.
 However, what I lacked in qualifications, I made up for with hard work, commitment and an ability to be creative when solving problems.
-This creative streak was accompanied with a healthy disregard for bureaucracy and a built-in dislike for being prescribed to rather than being asked to do something.
+This creative streak was accompanied with a healthy disregard for bureaucracy and an innate dislike for being prescribed to rather than being asked to do something.

-My Leadership journey continued with more Chief Executive roles in Poland and Hungary, which I enjoyed, even although I speak no other language than English.
-I found out that Leaders are not judged by their linguistic skills, but rather than whether they promise what they say they will do.
+My Leadership journey continued with more Chief Executive roles in Poland and Hungary where I was successful even though I speak no other language than English.
+I found out that Leaders are not judged by their linguistic skills, but rather by whether they will deliver what they promise.

 Leadership is not for everyone

-Most of all it is about learning on the job
+Most of all it is about learning and doing!

 In Cyprus, adults are known by their first name; hence they call me 'mr alex'